 What is CMRR? | Common Mode Rejection Ratio

-In this article, we will discuss what is CMRR.
-How does CMRR has affected the output voltage of Op-amp?
-We will also learn the function of CMRR with the frequency and ideal and practical application of CMRR in Op-amp.
+In this article, we will discuss what CMRR is.
+How has CMRR affected the output voltage of the Op-amp?
+We will also learn the function of CMRR with the frequency and ideal and practical application of CMRR in an Op-amp.

 CMRR-with-feedback-and-without-feedback